-The Massachusetts Taxpayers Foundation asks lawmakers to consider five questions before casting their votes:
+The Foundation asks lawmakers to consider these five questions before casting their votes:

-- Does this income tax surcharge meet the standards of a sound tax policy? - Will the estimated \$1.9 billion in new tax revenue materialize? - Will overall spending on transportation and education increase by \$1.9 billion? - If this experiment fails, what options are available to fix a constitutional change? - Is the change to the Constitution that adds the surtax the best option available to the Legislature?
+- Does this income tax surcharge meet the standards of a sound tax policy? - Will the estimated \$1.9 billion in new tax revenue materialize? - Will spending on transportation and education increase by \$1.9 billion? - If this experiment fails, what options are available to fix it? - Is the millionaire's tax the best choice by the Legislature?

-Question 1: Does this income tax surcharge meet the standards of a sound tax policy?
-Answer: No.
+Question 1:Does this income tax surcharge meet the standards of a sound tax policy?Answer:No.

 The fundamental purpose of taxation is to raise sufficient revenue to fund public services.
 When evaluating tax policies and potential changes to the tax code, it is important to use an analytical framework that considers the best way to raise revenue by comparing the impact of various proposals on taxpayers, the state and the economy.
-Such a framework would include four commonly cited principles of sound tax policy.
+Such a framework would include five commonly cited principles of sound tax policy.
 They are:

-- Equity applies to the broadest base at the lowest tax rate possible; - Adequacy provides predictable, reliable and sufficient revenues; - Simplicity easy to understand and comply with; - Neutrality minimizes distortion of decision making and aligns with the taxing jurisdiction's economic goals so as not to impede growth.
+- Equity be fair by applying to the broadest base at the lowest tax rate possible; - Adequacy provide predictable, reliable and sufficient revenues; - Simplicity be simple to understand and comply with; - Neutrality minimize distortion of economic decision making and align with the taxing jurisdiction's economic goals so as not to impede growth and efficiency; and - Exportability having non-residents who utilize state services and resources bear some of the cost.

-The 4 percent surtax fails to adhere to any of these four principles.
+The millionaire's tax fails to adhere to any of these principles.

-As this brief will make clear, the proposed 4 percent surtax is neither fair nor neutral in that it is directed towards a small group of taxpayers who will have a substantial incentive and ability to avoid new taxes; nor does it pass the adequacy test as the projected tax revenues are unpredictable and highly volatile.
-Moreover, the surtax does not align with the state's economic interests because it taxes talent - Massachusetts' principal competitive advantage.
+As this brief will make clear, the proposed millionaire's tax is neither fair nor neutral in that it is directed towards a small group of taxpayers who will have a substantial incentive and ability to avoid new taxes; nor does it pass the adequacy test as the projected tax revenues are unpredictable and highly volatile.
+Moreover, the millionaire's tax does not align with the state's economic interests because it taxes talent - Massachusetts' principal competitive advantage.

 Although the tax appears to be a straightforward surcharge on income over \$1 million, it fails in the simplicity regard, too.
 Many terms are undefined and these uncertainties will likely lead to confusion and litigation because of the sizeable new tax liability it imposes.
+Finally, this policy does not export any of the tax liability.
+To the contrary, the ballot question states that "...this additional tax continues to apply only to the commonwealth's highest income residents..." indicating that those residing outside Massachusetts may not be subject to the tax.